jplineb/BrandColorsProj/Code/README.md

 ***Note***: You will most likely use --demo when showing the demo off as it provides the side by side comparison in the output window

-If you haven't done so already, fufr footage in the **BrandColorsProj/Code/** directory.
-If you don't have footage on hand use Demo_Clip_720p_30.m
+If you haven't done so already, put demo footage in the **BrandColorsProj/Code/** directory.
+If you don't have footage on hand use Demo_Clip_720p_30.mp4

 ### Basic Predictions Demo
 The Normal Predictions Demo is the fastest of demos when it comes to frame rate as it is only rendering the video and the demo overlay.
 However, it is not as smooth as the gui demo due to data being exchange between the onboard RAM and the swap file on the USB SSD.
 You will notices a slight hang when this occurs.
 This is solely a limitation of the hardware.